What To Include On Your Wedding Invitations

 Apart from getting the numbers right for your caterer’s, you don’t want someone turning up with a partner you didn’t know about and having no seat for them that could be embarrassing.

-The information about the venue, accommodation and travel info would be best all on one card in your invitation suite.
+The venue, accommodation and travel information would be best all on one card in your invitation suite.

 People like to have a wee nosey around where you’re getting married.